 On animal cruelty in the news

-Global Animal has a policy of not publishing excessively graphic or cruel images in any article.
+Global Animal has a policy of not publishing excessively graphic or cruel images.
 We also opt out of publicizing most isolated acts of animal cruelty that are spirit-crushing without an opportunity to take positive action.
 (We oppose fostering an abuser’s notoriety, choosing to respect and celebrate animal life instead.)
 It’s our belief that animal lovers are bright, compassionate individuals who want to be informed, and they deserve a news resource that shares their sensitivity.
 Global Animal is committed to factually delivering the news animal lovers care about without readers having to worry about being ‘mugged’ by disturbing images.

 On animal welfare & animal activism